High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Discussion

-In the Orion region the ionization shock front driven by the H{\sc ii} regions were discussed as a mechanism to form OB associations.
-It is however difficult to understand the distribution of high-mass stars, O--type stars and early B--type stars, lined up in Orion A and Orion B regions, which are distributed apart with separations of $\sim 25$ pc.
-These large separations suggest that the high-mass star formation is taking place independently and without mutual influence.
-The present work showed that cloud--cloud collision provides a scenario to explain the high-mass star formation in the NGC2068 -- NGC2071 region.
-The process is similar to what were presented in the M42--M43 region and the NGC2024 region.
-In hydrodynamic simulations of isolated galaxies, the typical cloud--cloud collision timescale for a giant molecular cloud is several Myrs \citep{fuj14,dob15}.
-This is longer than that inferred for the three collisions in Orion within $1$ Myr.
-The three regions show displacements of $0.3 - 1.0$ pc between the two components.
+In the Orion region, the ionization-shock front driven by the H{\sc ii} regions was discussed above as a mechanism to form OB associations.
+It is however difficult to understand the distribution of high-mass stars, O-type stars, and early B-type stars, lined up in Orion~A and Orion~B regions, with separations of $\sim$ 25 pc.
+These large separations suggest that each instance of high-mass star formation is taking place independently and without mutual influence.
+The present work showed that CCC provides a scenario to explain high-mass star formation in the NGC~2068 and NGC~2071 regions.
+The process is similar to that presented for the M42/M43 region and the NGC~2024 /NGC~2023 region.
+In hydrodynamic simulations of isolated galaxies, the typical CCC timescale for a giant molecular cloud is several Myr (Fujimoto et al. 2014; Dobbs et al. 2015).
+This is longer than that inferred for the three collisions in Orion within 1 Myr.
+The three regions show displacements of 0.3--1.0 pc between the two components.
 A global study connecting the individual regions is a future challenge to link the individual star formation with the galaxy scale gas motion.